Walmart's investment year will hold back profit growth; shares slide

 The world’s biggest retailer, which employs 1.5 million people in the United States, also said it is raising wages to more than $15 per hour on average.
 About half of Walmart’s hourly U.S. workers will earn $15 an hour or more, though there are some roles that will still start at $11 an hour, the company said.

-Shares in Bentonville, Arkansas-based Walmart were down 5.6% on Thursday.
+Shares in Bentonville, Arkansas-based Walmart closed down 6.5% on Thursday.
 The company has invested heavily in online, advertising and healthcare businesses over the past year, using pandemic-led sales momentum to diversify beyond brick-and-mortar retail.

 “Guidance was muted, locking in gains from last year but stalling profit expansion in favor of critical investments in people and platform,” Jefferies analyst Stephanie Wissink said.